isdk/web-fetcher.js/README.engine.md

 ### `FetchEngine.create(context, options)`

 This static factory method is the designated entry point for creating an engine instance.
-It automatically selects the appropriate engine based on the provided `engine` option (e.g., 'http', 'browser', 'cheerio', 'playwright') and initializes it.
+It automatically selects the appropriate engine based on the provided `engine` option (e.g., mode: 'http', 'browser', or id: 'cheerio', 'playwright') and initializes it.

 ## 3. Architecture and Workflow